 Merci Train - Recent Additions

 If you have a personal experience with the history of the Merci Train or the artifacts that came from the train and would like to share your experience please let us know.
-Maybe you have a neighbor or relative who may have served in the wars and actually rode on one of these cars.
+Please stop back often to be kept up to date on the latest discoveries about the Merci Train history.

 2/26/12